schell/renderling.xyz/content/articles/live/light_tiling.md

 The state of the art was introduced by Takahiro Harada, Jay McKee, and Jason Yang in their paper ["Forward+: Bringing Deferred Lighting to the Next Level"](https://takahiroharada.wordpress.com/wp-content/uploads/2015/04/forward_plus.pdf)...
 ...in 2012!
 At the time of this writing, that's 13 years ago.
-Time flies!
+Time flies like an arrow!
+...and fruit flies like a banana.

 When I read that paper I saw this screenshot, and was really impressed: